Print, document production and management solutions for Charities and Voluntary Organisations

 As the recession has taken its toll, everyone has cut back on their expenditure.
 Charities and Voluntary Organisations have been two of the hardest hit sectors, as donations are down, lottery funding has been redirected, and Local Government have reduced their grants.
 This is a time when there is increasing pressure on voluntary organisations to deliver more than ever with diminishing incomes.

-Charities are now focusing on trying to deliver more to frontline services and as a result, they are spening less on adminsitration and infrastructure.
+Charities are now focusing on trying to deliver more to frontline services and as a result, they are spending less on administration and infrastructure.
 Voluntary organisations are now seeking to squeeze as much value as possible from every pound donated.

-Wyse Solutions have worked with a number of major charities to review their document production requirements both in-house and outsourced, and as a result, the money saved has gone into worthy projects that needed investment.
+Wyse Solutions has worked with a number of major charities to review their document production requirements, across both in-house and outsourced functions, and as a result, the money saved has gone into worthy projects that needed investment.

 QUICK LINKS: Browse our services